idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 ![New term dialog](https://i.imgur.com/6xCnuN3.png)

 This is the window that opens when you use the Add term to glossary button or shortcut.
 In Preferences > Glossary, you can choose to Skip new term window (shortcut) or Skip new term window (button).

+Glossary terms can also be added by selecting the source and target term and clicking inside the glossary tab pane.

 - **Glossaries** section lists all the open and enabled (not read-only) glossaries available.
 You can uncheck the glossaries you don’t wish to use for this term.
 The button ads the term only to that glossary and closes the window.
 - **Memories** button allows you to switch to the TMs that are set to store Fragments.
 To save a glossary entry first, before switching to Memories, press CTRL and click the New term button, to store the glossary entry, and create a clone entry that you can then use to store as a Fragment by pressing the Memories button.